build-on-aws/content/posts/Graphs-BuildOn/06-knowledge-graph-embedding/index.md

 authorName: Cyrus Vahid
 date: 2022-07-08
 ---
-## Introduction
 KGE is a fundamental application of GNN and a variety of fields ranging from life sciences to personilization engines can benefit from the ability to build knowledge graphs.
-In the [previous post](05-karate-club.md) we learned a simple implmentation using DGL.
+In the [previous post](05-GNN-example-karate-club) we learned a simple implmentation using DGL.
 DGL is used to develop DGL-KE.
-This post sets up the theoretical requirement for understanding how to use DGL-KE, while the [next post](07-dgl-ke.md) describes how SGL-KE is implmented and provides the reader with an implementation example.
-Finally in the [final post](08-dkrg.md) we take a look at an important example of DGL-KE in COVID19 drug repurposing research.
+This post sets up the theoretical requirement for understanding how to use DGL-KE, while the [next post](07-dglke-oss-tool-for-KGE) describes how DGL-KE is implmented and provides the reader with an implementation example.
+Finally in the [final post](08-covid-drug-repurposing-with-DGLKE) we take a look at an important example of DGL-KE in COVID19 drug repurposing research.

 There has been a huge focus, both in academia and industry, on Graph Neural Networks in the past 3 years.
 A surge of GNN papers, toolkits, and knowledge graph embedding tools is ensued as a result of interest.
 We, at AWS, have created an open source library for creating, training, and performing several GNN inference tasks, called Deep Graph Library or DGL.
 DGL is a high performance and highly distributed Graph Neural Network library.
 On the top of DGL, we have released a knowledge graph embedding tool called DGL-KE, which outperforms similar products thanks to numerous innovations in distributed KGE training for link prediction task.
 To be able efficiently and effectively apply DGL-KE to KGE tasks, it is however important to understand what the models in the core of DGL-KE do and where they perform best.
 This blog details out KGE models that are implemented in DGL-KE and is a fundamental to understanding of DGL-KE's functional capabilities.